neverfap-deluxe/nfd-api/content/content_meditations/DONE--02--focus-on-your-experience.md

 Which is focus on what we are currently experiencing right now.

-Perhaps it's an emotional experience.

-Perhaps, it's a thoughtless, calm experience.

-Perhaps your mind is actually racing, right now.

-If so, that's okay.

-We are not here to judge, or necessarily react to our experience.
+We are not here to judge.

+Nor react to our thoughts or feelings.

-But instead, let's focus our attention back to our senses.
+But instead, let's focus our attention back to our experience.

 Remaining calm.